Unisex public toilet: Western sex-separation as a modern development

-Western sex-separation as pre-modern

 Under another view, offered by W. Burlette Carter, sex-separation has long been the standard in the U.S. and Great Britain and most of the world where women's well-being was valued.
 She argues that when people used chamber pots, sex-separation could be achieved by placing the pot in a separated space.
 In single-use privies and similar spaces, that separation was achieved by allowing only one "sex" to use the space at a time.
 In multi-use spaces, it was achieved either through the same means or by separate spaces for the sexes.
 Very likely, the primary reasons for establishing these sex-separated spaces were safety and privacy for women and children.
 Concerns over undesired pregnancy and procreation were additional considerations.
 Some of these were related to concerns about rape or about moral views about how and when women should become pregnant (e.g., objections to premarital sex).
 Evidence also suggest that, in earlier centuries, when people sought to create unisex spaces for those who wanted or needed them, authorities resisted.

 Carter argues that toilet separation by sex preceded 1739, and that in fact sex separated toilets have been a feature in multi-use spaces since their beginnings.
 Prior to the 1887 Massachusetts statute, across the United States and Europe at least, sex-separation was the norm already.
 For example, Massachusetts had statewide regulations that required sex-separation in particular venues such as schools before 1887.
 The earliest written reference to sex-separation in the United States may be from 1786.
 A traveler described bathers using a public spring called Healing Springs, in South Carolina.
 The bathers would hang Aprons from a tree to mark when the women were bathing and used Hats to mark when the men were bathing.
 Within the culture of that time, this practice was tantamount to hanging "women" and "men" signs.
 Furthermore, ancient evidence, including art-work, confirms widespread use of sex-separation (or sex segregation), especially in multi-use spaces - therefore not limiting the concept to public toilets.
 The exceptions were where the spaces were intended for amorous purposes by opposite sex couples, where safety was considered not to be at risk, or where women were not valued by society.